 3. RESULTS

-Study's findings, among the three Map locations, Map A, with a total area of 7275 feet, has the most Nipa population, followed by Map B, at 562 feet, and Map C, at 2754 feet.
+We find, among the three Map locations, Map A, with a total area of 7275 feet, has the highest Nipa population, followed by Map B, at 562 feet, and Map C, at 2754 feet.
 The Nipa population with the biggest population (Map A) had the largest contribution to Nipa’s population distribution and dispersal.

 Table 1.
 Approximate number of groups of Nipa per acre based upon the distance in feet in a square grid pattern.